holmesrichards/clock/README.md

 ### Set mode

-In this mode five menu lines are shown:
+In this mode four menu lines are shown:

 * /N amount
 * /N offset